nbro/andz/CONVENTIONS.md

 ## General

-- Do not introduce features that are incomplete
+- Do not introduce features that are
+    - incomplete, or
-- Do not introduce features that are not tested
+    - not tested

+ to the `master` branch!!

 ## Assertions